You are here: Home > Tae Kwon-Do > Grades Updated daily, what's new?

 Where & When

-Training usually takes place at Brookfield Community School, Chatsworth Road, Chesterfield on Mondays and Wednesdays.
+Training usually takes place at Brookfield School on Mondays and Whittington Green School on Wednesdays.

 Free 1st Lesson